AlexBHarley/op-stack-hooks/README.md

 The best way to get started with this mod and register some hooks is to use the devnet.
 Following along with the below commands will get you setup with a hook in under five minutes.

-We'll first setup our devnet.
+We'll first setup our devnet,

 ```
 make devnet-up-deploy
 ```

-This command runs both the L1 and L2 pieces of the rollup which is super handy.
+which will run both the L1 and L2 pieces of the rollup, super handy.
 After that's completed we'll set some variables to make deploying and interacting with our contracts a bit easier.

 ```
 export L2=http://localhost:9545